-Based on the Phase II evaluations, three properties within the APE are recommended as eligible for listing in the NRHP: the Farmers Union Grain Terminal Association Headquarters (currently TIES), the Minnesota State Fairgrounds (historic district), and the former Fire Station #19 (1578 Highland Parkway).
+Based on the Phase II evaluations, four properties within the APE are recommended as eligible for listing in the NRHP: the Farmers Union Grain Terminal Association Headquarters (currently TIES), the Minnesota State Fairgrounds (historic district), two buildings on the Bethel Academy & Theological Seminary campus (currently the Hubert H. Humphrey Job Corps Center), and the former Fire Station #19 (1578 Highland Parkway).